aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/specifying-table-and-cell-widths/_index.md

 #### Allowing AutoFit

-The [Table.setAllowAutoFit(boolean)](https://apireference.aspose.com/words/java/com.aspose.words/table#AllowAutoFit) property enables cells in the table to grow and shrink to accommodate their contents.
+The [Table.setAllowAutoFit(boolean)](https://apireference.aspose.com/words/java/com.aspose.words/table#AllowAutoFit) property allows cells in the table to grow and shrink to accommodate their contents.
 This property can be used in conjunction with a preferred cell width to format a cell which auto fits its content but which also has an initial width.
 The cell width can then grow past this width if needed.

 The following code example shows how to set a table to shrink or grow each cell to accommodate its contents.